2016 Competitor of the Year

 Second place in the 2016 standings went to Robert Smith of Roy, Wash., who scored all of his points in a dominant year in Combat.
 Third was Mike Haverly of Auburn, Wash., who scored all of his points in Stunt.

-The number of people or teams scoring points in competition in 2016 was two by one from 2015, with 53 people scoring points instead of 55.
+The number of people or teams scoring points in competition in 2016 was down by two from 2015, with 53 people scoring points instead of 55.
 Note that this is not the total number of competitors, only the number of people placing first through fourth place in sanctioned competition.

 As usual, stunt had the greatest distribution of people scoring points, with 33 people, the same as in 2015.
 Speed and Combat came next with 10 people scoring points (Speed had 11 in 2015 and Combat had 9 in 2015).
 Racing rebounded with 8 people scoring points, up from three the previous year.
 Six people scored points in Navy Carrier, down one from 2015.
 One person scored in Scale, down from five in 2015.